 The great French fashion designer was so inspired by Marrakesh that he decided to buy a house and would regularly visit this vibrant city.
-In his museum you can admire the collection of 50 pieces which were chosen to be displayed in this magnificent museum.
+In his museum, you can admire the collection of 50 pieces that were chosen to be displayed in this magnificent museum.
 Some of the garments have rarely been seen by the public.
 The Temporary Exhibitionsfashion, art, contemporary art and design, as well as anthropology or botany.

 The building is located a few steps away from Jardin Majorelle where apart from the collections you can find a bookshop, research library and a cafe.

 An exclusive destination that traces back to the 18th century where its story begins with King Sidi Mohammed Ben Abdellah and the custom of offering his sons, as a wedding gift, a house and a garden located outside of Kasbah.
 The one bearing the name of al-Mamoun was destined to become famous and what is today known as the La Mamounia.
 The hotel had only 50 rooms until the end of the thirties and after a series of renovations reopened in 2009 housing 210 luxurious guestrooms to welcome its unique guests from the four corners of the globe (the hotel is going another renovation in 2020).

 Winston Churchill was once quoted saying that “It is the most lovely spot in the world”.
 Over the years the reputation of Marrakesh and the La Mamounia has attracted the attention of both French and American filmmakers who found their inspiration on this corner of the globe.